WalletWasabi/WasabiDoc/docs/why-wasabi/NetworkLevelPrivacy.md

 #### Private transaction broadcasting

 All Wasabi traffic is tunneled through Tor.
-Wasabi connects only to onion nodes, so end to end encryption is enforced between us and our peers.
+Wasabi connects only to onion nodes, so end-to-end encryption is enforced between the wallet and peers.
 All this without involving any exit node.
 Wasabi connects to each peer through a different Tor stream.
 A new Bitcoin peer is chosen for every transaction broadcast.

 :::tip Everything over Tor!
-Wasabi broadcast transactions to only one peer over Tor and immediately after that we disconnect the peer.
+Wasabi broadcast transactions to only one peer over Tor, and immediately after that the peer is disconnected.
 :::

 #### Private UTXO retrieval

 The backend server served a constant filter table to all the clients over Tor.
-From those filters the clients figures out which blocks they are interested in and downloaded these [and some false-positive blocks] from peers.
+From those filters the clients figure out which blocks they are interested in and downloaded these [and some false-positive blocks] from peers.
 One block per peer, and always over a fresh Tor stream.
 When a block was acquired, the peer was disconnected.
 Because of the end-to-end encryption of the onion network, it immediately defeats an ISP adversary and makes the already impossible job of the Sybil adversary even more impossible.